ShellRechargeSolutionsEU/ocpp/README.md

 * OCPP 1.5
 * [Spray](http://spray.io) based service to handle OCPP requests
 * Functionality to parse and create OCPP JSON messages
+* A high-level interface for an OCPP 1.5-JSON client

 ## Setup